 - With whisk attachment, whisk at medium speed until foamy, about a minute.

 - Add superfine granulated sugar and cream of tartar.
-Mix until VERY stiff peaks form.
-You should be able to reverse the whisk and have the peak stands very tall without falling.
+Mix until just stiff peaks form.

 - Add food coloring here if desired.
 Add a bit more than you think you need, as it will fade slightly when baking.